-The Cooperative, along with other Vermont utilities, petitioned the PUC in Docket No. 7670 to enter various agreements that would enable it to receive power from HQ Energy Services US (HQUS) beginning in November 2016.
-The agreements provide for delivery of primarily onpeak energy and associated environmental attributes seven days per week, 16 hours per day.
+WEC, along with other Vermont utilities, petitioned the PUC in Docket No. 7670 to enter various agreements that would enable it to receive power from HQ Energy Services US (HQUS) beginning in November 2016.
+The agreements provide for delivery of primarily on-peak energy and associated environmental attributes seven days per week, 16 hours per day.
 There are no capacity credits or other ancillary market products other than renewable attributes included in the contract.
-The Cooperative obtains 4.0 MW of power through the Vermont Public Power Supply Authority (VPPSA).
-In addition, the Cooperative has entered into an agreement with the Vermont Electric Cooperative (VEC) to transfer its portion of HQUS power to VEC until a need exists in the Cooperative's power supply portfolio.
+WEC obtains 4.0 MW of power through the Vermont Public Power Supply Authority (VPPSA).
+In addition, WEC entered into an agreement with the Vermont Electric Cooperative (VEC) to transfer its portion of HQUS power to VEC until a need exists in WEC's power supply portfolio.
 Proceedings in front of the PUC were underway in 2010 and through 2011.
 The PUC issued its decision in 2011 and approved WEC's participation in the various agreements that enable it to obtain HQUS power.
-The contract went into effect in November 2016 and as of December 31, 2022 all power continues to be transferred to VEC.
+The contract went into effect in November 2016.

-Given recent decrease production at the Coventry landfill gas to energy project, WEC has begun the process of evaluating whether to retain up to 2 MW of power from its HQ contract rather than continue passing it on to VEC.
-This contract includes a provision for a one-year review of WEC's power coverage ratio, and after that period could enable WEC to retain that electricity for its members, rather than selling it to VEC.
+Given recent decreased production at the Coventry landfill gas to energy plant and increased load, WEC began into evaluate whether to retain up to 2 MW of power from its HQUS contract rather than continue passing it on to VEC, The contract includes a provision for a one-year review of WEC's power coverage ratio, and after that period enables WEC to retain that electricity for its members, rather than selling it to VEC.
+In May 2022, WEC notified VEC of its intent to begin taking back 2MW of power effective June 2023 and successfully completed that process.
+As of December 31, 2023, WEC retains 2MW of HQUS power and transfers/sells the other 2MW's to VEC.
+It is possible, even likely, that WEC may need in the coming years to take back the remaining 2 MW of HQUS power which it is currently continuing to pass through to VEC.